leybzon/hello-ai/README.md

 # Generative AI Starter Scripts

-Welcome to the Generative AI Starter Scripts repository!
-This repository contains a collection of scripts designed to help beginners get started with Generative AI projects.
+The Generative AI Starter Scripts repository contains a collection of scripts designed to help beginners get started with Generative AI projects.
 These scripts aim to provide a solid foundation and practical examples to overcome the initial hurdle of starting from scratch.

 ## About